iCliniq Logo

 Welcome to icliniq.com.

 I have reviewed the details and the attachment sent by you (attachment removed to protect patient identity).
 I have had the opportunity to examine and treat at least a hundred patients of similar description in the last five years related to allergy to swimming pool water intolerance.
 In the case of your brother, I think it is due to the hypersensitivity caused by chemicals used to disinfect water.
 The most common chemical used is bleaching powder that releases chlorine which is a powerful skin irritant.
-There are several measures that will need to be put in place simultaneously to help your brother's skin ailment.
+Several measures will need to be put in place simultaneously to help your brother's skin ailment.

 1. Firstly, he must refrain from further exposure to swimming pool water or chlorinated water in any other setting.